Changes in qualification open LPs and foreign legal forms

 Dutch CVs and foreign legal forms comparable to Dutch Entities

-As previously noted, one of the key components of the proposed measures is the removal of the so-called 'consent requirement.'
+As previously noted, one of the key components of the measures is the removal of the so-called 'consent requirement.'
 Currently, this requirement determines whether a Dutch CV should be classified as transparent (underlying partners can be subject to taxation) or non-transparent (the CV itself is subject to taxation).
-According to the proposed legislation, a Dutch CV will now always be treated as fiscally transparent and will no longer be subject to Dutch corporate tax or Dutch withholding taxes.
+According to the new legislation, a Dutch CV will now in principle be treated as fiscally transparent and will no longer be subject to Dutch corporate tax or Dutch withholding taxes.
 Instead, starting from 1 January 2025, the partners of a CV will be directly liable for taxation on their participation in the CV (either corporate or personal income tax, depending on whether the participant is a legal entity or a natural person).
 This rule will also apply to foreign legal forms that are comparable to a Dutch CV.

 Transitional provisions

 For Dutch CVs and foreign legal forms comparable to Dutch entities that currently qualify as non-transparent for Dutch corporate tax purposes, the shift to fiscal transparency implies that they are considered to have transferred their assets and liabilities to their participants (a fictional disposal followed by cessation).
 In principle, this results in a final tax settlement on hidden reserves, fiscal reserves, and goodwill.
-To prevent immediate taxation on these, the proposed legislation includes transitional provisions:
+To prevent immediate taxation on these, the legislation includes transitional provisions:

 1. A rollover facility (the tax claim on hidden reserves, fiscal reserves, and goodwill is taken over by the underlying limited partners).